lyupengju/Flare23/README.md

 ```

 ### Inference
-Training files can be found in  folder "flare2023_inference". we provide our [best model weights](https://pan.baidu.com/s/1-9pGJ54zUir-5IEoZg0qmw?pwd=dy0i) for both phases.
+Inferencing files can be found in  folder "flare2023_inference". we provide our [best model weights](https://pan.baidu.com/s/1-9pGJ54zUir-5IEoZg0qmw?pwd=dy0i) for both phases.

 Run in terminal:
 ```